 Joe is also on the board of trustees of the Helen Woodward Animal Center in Rancho Santa Fe, CA. “Mike Arms, the Center’s president is the most amazing animal advocate I’ve ever met,” Joe says.

 Even with all the accomplishments and media exposure, Camp is still in awe of his own success.
 “Inside, I’m still a kid sitting in a dark theater in Little Rock, Arkansas, watching Disney’s ‘Song of the South’ or reading books like the Black Stallion with happy tears rolling down my cheeks,” he says.
 “To be able to bring that kind of happiness to others is very special.”

-About his work Joe says, “My fondest hope is that what you find here might inspire you to follow your own dreams; to strike out against the odds; to adventure into uncharted waters with passion, honesty, and integrity; and to leave the world a better place for the effort.
+About his new book God Only Knows Joe says, “My fondest hope is that what you find here might inspire you to follow your own dreams; to strike out against the odds; to adventure into uncharted waters with passion, honesty, and integrity; and to leave the world a better place for the effort.
 This, then, would be my most treasured achievement.”